 Abstract:

 Many trophically transmitted parasites with complex life cycles manipulate their intermediate host’s antipredatory defenses in ways facilitating their transmission to final host by predation.
 Some parasites also protect the intermediate host from predation when noninfective during its ontogeny.
 The acanthocephalan Pomphorynchus laevis, a fish intestinal helminth, infecting freshwater gammarid amphipods as intermediate hosts, is using such a strategy of protection- then-exposure to predation by the definitive host.
-The whole time-course of this sequence of behavioral switch is however not yet known, and only one antipredator behavior has been studied to date.
+However, the whole time-course of this sequence of behavioral switch is not yet known, and only one antipredator behavior has been studied to date.
 Here we show that the protective part of this manipulation begins early during the parasite ontogeny, in accordance with theoretical predictions, suggesting that the advantages overpass the costs induced by this protective manipulation.
 We confirmed that the refuge use behavior is showing a switch in the few days following the stage mature for the definitive host (switching from overuse to underuse).
 However, such a switch was not observed for the gammarids activity rate, a behavior also known to make the host less conspicuous to predators when weak.
 While we predicted a low activity during early development stages, then a switch to high activity, we observed general decrease in activity during the parasite ontogeny.
 The possible causes for this discrepancy between behaviors are discussed.
-All these behavioral changes were observed mostly when animals were tested in water scented by potential predators (here brown trout), suggesting condition-dependent, adaptive, manipulation.
+All these behavioral changes were observed mostly when animals were tested in water scented by potential predators (here brown trout), suggesting condition-dependent, manipulation.

 Introduction

 Heteroxenous parasites require successive hosts to complete their life cycle (Poulin, 2007).
-A successful transfer from one host to another is critical to fitness of such parasites, and numerous parasite species rely on tropical transmission to achieve this goal.
-In this process, downstream infected host(s) – the intermediate host(s) – must be consumed by upstream host – the definitive host – where the parasite reproduce.
-Parasite-induced phenotypic alterations (PIPA) may facilitate the completion of parasite’s life cycle (Moore, 2002; Poulin, 2010).
+A successful transfer from one host to another is critical to fitness of such parasites, and numerous parasite species rely on trophical transmission to achieve this goal.
+In this process, downstream infected host(s) – the intermediate host(s) – must be consumed by the upstream host – the definitive host – where the parasite reproduce.
+Parasite-induced phenotypic alterations (PIPA) may facilitate the completion of the parasite’s life cycle (Moore, 2002; Poulin, 2010).
 Alterations of host behaviour are particularly frequent in trophically-transmitted parasites, with infected hosts showing behaviors increasing their chances to be predated by their parasite’s final host e.g. (Bethel & Holmes, 1977; Moore, 1983; Lagrue et al., 2007), reviewed, for example, in Poulin (2010).
 These parasites generally alter the antipredator behaviors of their intermediate hosts (Svensson et al., 2022), and some parasites are even able to reverse their intermediate host’s fear of predator cues (Berdoy et al., 2000; Perrot-Minnot et al., 2007).
-These host behavioral changes favoring parasite transmission are seen as an extended phenotype of parasites and are often referred as parasitic manipulation (Hughes et al., 2012).
+These host behavioral changes favoring parasite transmission are adaptive for parasites but detrimental to the host.
+They are therefore seen as an extended phenotype of parasites and are referred to as parasitic manipulation (Hughes et al., 2012).